ylansegal/blog/src/_posts/2020-01-14-deployments-with-schema-migrations.md

 # Downtime Deployment

 Conceptually, the simplest deployment is one were our web app incurs some downtime.
-In thisth scenario, the sequence of operations is as follows:
+In this scenario, the sequence of operations is as follows:

 1. Redirect all traffic to a maintenance page.
 2. Stop our processes running `V0`